CSCfi/csc-user-guide/docs/computing/allas.md

 More information about using Allas can be found from the Allas documetations
 * [Allas](../data/allas/overview.md)

-The Allas manual include two tutorials the give examples how you caun utilize Allas in Puhti and Mahti:
+The Allas manual includes two tutorials that are especially intended for Puhti and Mahti users:
 * [Examples for using Allas in CSC supercomputers](../data/allas/allas-examples.md)
 * [Using Allas in batch jobs](../data/allas/allas_batchjobs.md)